Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Netflix’s ‘Pardon the interruption’ streaming error message.

-But, there are some things you can try if your VPN isn’t working with Netflix.
-These techniques include connecting to a different VPN server, or changing VPN protocol.
+There are still a few things worth trying if your VPN isn’t working with Netflix, such as switching to a different server in the same country or changing VPN protocol.

 Data Cap Penalty